 - a number of hostel-style and family-style accommodation at affordable prices in regional centres and 100% available for Indigenous people from remote communities

 - 20% of new housing construction employment roles occupied by local Indigenous people.

-COAG has committed $1.57 billion over four years to contribute to 'closing the gap' in health outcomes and achieving the following five key objectives:
+COAG has committed $1.57 billion over four years to contribute to 'closing the gap' in health outcomes.
+This NPA expired on 30 June 2013.
+It aimed to achieve the following five key objectives:

 - preventive health: reduction of the factors that contribute to chronic disease, including tobacco, and an integrated alcohol, drugs and mental health services

 - primary health care: access expansion and coordination of comprehensive culturally appropriate health care, services and allied services

 - hospital and related care: delivery of better outcomes through quality improvement, cultural appropriateness of hospitals and related care

 - patient experience; ensuring the cultural appropriateness of the health care workforce by engagement in genuine partnerships with Indigenous communities in order to allow the most vulnerable people to re-engage with hospital and related services